After overcoming terrifying injury scare, UW linebacker MJ Tafisi is becoming a terror for opposing offenses

 It’s easy to understand why.

 Tafisi — a 6-foot, 230-pound sophomore from West Jordan, Utah — says he lost sensation in his shoulders and neck “for three or four months.”
-Initially, he struggled to complete a five-pound bicep curl.
+Initially, he struggled to complete a 5-pound bicep curl.

 But as the nerves in his shoulders fired, feeling returned.